cyberpearuk/wp-db-tools/README.md

 ## Maintainer

-This repository is maintained by [www.cyberpear.co.uk](https://www.cyberpear.co.uk).
+This repository is maintained by [Black Pear Digital](https://www.blackpeardigital.co.uk).